A guide to credit card APR

 What is representative APR on a credit card?

-When you’re comparing credit cards, you’ll usually see the term ‘representative APR’.
-This is only an example of the rate you could get as lenders can’t tell you your exact APR until you apply.
+Representative APR is an example of the rate you could get.
+Lenders can’t tell you your exact credit card APR until you apply.

 What’s not included in representative credit card APR?

-When it comes to credit cards, the representative APR assumes you only use the card for purchases (as that’s what most people do).
-It doesn’t take into account other rates and fees that might apply if you use the card in different ways, like for balance transfers or cash withdrawals (although you should always avoid using a credit card to get cash).
+The representative APR is based on using the card for purchases.
+It doesn’t take into account other rates and fees that might apply if you use the card in different ways, like for balance transfers or cash withdrawals.

 Why could a rate of interest vary from what I actually pay back?